• Home

 travel research notes printable

 One of the most important steps before planning a trip is doing your research.
 Take some time and research everything beforehand so you can get the best value.
 What you do find, jot down on a sheet of paper.
 I like using this printable from my Travel Planner Printables Kit to write down every deal I find in each of the categories mentioned here.
+Check it out on the Shop page!

 For example, under “Where To Stay,” I like to research the best neighborhoods to stay in and how close it is to the city.
 Then I look for affordable accommodations, comparing hotel and airbnb prices.

-Whether this is your first big trip or whether you had money problems with traveling in the past, your upcoming trip can be a great experience.
-Creating a budget doesn’t have to be excessively time-consuming, dreary, or restrictive.
-When you take time to plan in advance, and create a travel budget that works for you, every day of your vacation can be fun.
+Whether this is your first big trip or you had money problems with traveling in the past, your upcoming trip can be a great experience.
+Creating a travel budget doesn’t have to be excessively time-consuming, dreary, or restrictive.
+When you take time to plan a trip in advance, and create a travel budget that works for you, every day of your vacation can be fun.
 Instead of financial worries, you will have wonderful memories when you arrive home.

 Free Travel Email Course